appcket/appcket-docs/docs/getting-started/02-installation-initial-setup.md

 :::note

-When running any commands below with {PROJECT_MACHINE_NAME}, change this to your own project's name.
+When running any commands below with `{PROJECT_MACHINE_NAME}`, change this to your own project's name.

 :::